algosup/2023-2024-project-3-virtual-processor-team-7/documents/management/weeklyReports/weeklyReport6.md

 We are currently fixing issues where in the program, subroutines were executed without calling it or using the jump instruction.

 <h5>Test Case</h5>
-Our test Cases have been filled, answered and reviewed.
+some of our test Cases have been filled, answered and reviewed.

 ![Alt text](/documents/management/image/testCase3.png)
 *List of the finished Test Cases*